isc-projects/bind9/doc/arm/reference.rst

 IPv6 link local addresses, the IPv6 loopback address, and the IPv6 unknown address.

-The server attempts to determine if a built-in zone already exists or is active (covered by a forward-only forwarding declaration) and does not create an empty zone if either is true.
+The server attempts to determine whether a built-in zone already exists or is active (covered by a forward-only forwarding declaration), and does not create an empty zone if either is true.

 The current list of empty zones is: